Skip to Content

 Welcome to the Air Pollution Recovery Indicators (APRI) Project homepage.

 The APRI project, funded by the Department for Environment, Food & Rural Affairs (Defra), commenced in March 2023.
 As the project progresses more information will be made available to you.
-The project is planned to run until 2025, subject to approval and funding for future phases.
+The project is planned to run until 2026.

 APRI_Logo_200px.jpg